joshuaberkowitzus/acrobat-export-highlights/README.md

 3. **Generating Report**:
    - Compiles the extracted text into a formatted report.
-   - Saves the report as a `.txt` file.
+   - Saves the report as a `Comments of 'DATE TIME'.txt` file attachment to the document attachments.
    - Displays the process duration and final message in the console.
    - Alerts the user with the number of comments detailed and attaches the report file.